 As we spend more time online on more platforms than ever before, scammers have found new ways to con us into parting with our money.
 This article explains what steps UAE residents can take if they are victims of bank fraud.

 Automated Teller Machines (ATMs) have steadily increased in popularity since their introduction in 1967.
-From cash withdrawals and deposits to transfers and airtime purchase, a good number of financial transactions can be completed at ATMS.
+From cash withdrawals and deposits to transfers and airtime purchases, a good number of financial transactions can be completed at ATMS.

 10 tips to stay safe when banking online in the UAE Whether it’s paying your bills or sending money overseas, online banking has proved particularly convenient over the coronavirus pandemic.
 Managing your money over the internet is both safe and convenient in the UAE – provided you follow a few basic protocols.